You are viewing this page in an unauthorized frame window.

 [Redirect to https://www.nist.gov/programs-projects/nist-cybersecurity-iot-program] NIST’s Cybersecurity for the Internet of Things (IoT) program supports the development and application of standards, guidelines, and related tools to improve the cybersecurity of connected devices and the environments in which they are deployed.
 By collaborating with stakeholders across government, industry, international bodies, and academia, the program aims to cultivate trust and foster an environment that...

 NIST has established the NIST Personal Identity Verification Validation Program (NPIVP) to validate Personal Identity Verification (PIV) components required by Federal Information Processing Standard (FIPS) 201.
-The objectives of the NPIVP program are: to validate the compliance/conformance of two PIV components --PIV middleware and PIV card application with the specifications in NIST SP 800-73; and to provides the assurance that the set of PIV middleware and PIV card applications that have...
+The objectives of the NPIVP program are: to validate the compliance/conformance of PIV card applications with the specifications in NIST SP 800-73; and to provides the assurance that PIV card applications that have been validated by NPIVP are interoperable.
+All of the tests under...

 NIST, in collaboration with the industry, is developing the Open Security Controls Assessment Language (OSCAL), a set of hierarchical, formatted, XML- JSON- and YAML-based formats that provide a standardized representation for different categories of security information pertaining to the publication, implementation, and assessment of security controls.
 The OSCAL website provides an overview of the OSCAL project, including tutorials, concepts, references, downloads, and much more.
 OSCAL is...